11/15/2024

 Chairman and CEO

 Yeah, thank you, Jack.
 Good morning.
 Yes, you're absolutely correct.
-Typically the Q3 business is softer than any of the other three quarters in the year.
-Mostly again, as you say, because of the international business, right?
+Typically, the Q3 quarter, business is softer than any of the other three quarters in the year, mostly, again, as you say, because of the international business, right?
 Things are very, very slow in Europe in July and August.
 We did have a softer Q2 than expected because of some slips, so that's part of it.
 But we also saw some very strong business, as I described in my prepared remarks, for some existing customers.
-And so we're seeing a really, really positive trend in the adoption, I will call it the expansion of our solutions in some of our larger customer accounts.
-And that's a testament to the stickiness and the quality and the value of what we bring to the table.
+And so We're seeing a really, really positive trend in the adoption.
+I will call it the expansion of our solutions in some of our larger customer accounts.
+And, you know, that's a testament to the stickiness and the quality and the value of what we bring to the table.
 So this was a very productive and a really good quarter for us.

 speaker